justmarti/world-flags/README.md

 | <kbd>Spacebar</kbd>    | Start / Restart game       |

 ## Technologies Used
-- **HTML**: Basic structure of the game.
+- **HTML**: Structure
-- **CSS**: Styling and responsive design (although not optimized for mobile).
+- **CSS**: Styling
-- **JavaScript**: Game logic and interactivity.
+- **JavaScript**: Logic & Interactivity

 ## Contributing
 Feel free to fork the project, create issues, or submit pull requests.
 Contributions are always appreciated!
+If you like this project, consider giving it a ⭐ to support it.

 ## License
 This project is open-source and available under the [MIT License](LICENSE).